Great Strahov Stadium

 The Great Strahov Stadium (Velký strahovský stadion) is a stadium in the Strahov district of Prague, Czech Republic.
 It was built for displays of synchronized gymnastics on a massive scale, with a field three times as long and three times as wide as the standard association football pitch.
 Its capacity of 250,000 spectators (56,000 seated) made it larger than any current or former sports stadium, and the second largest sports venue ever.

 As of 2019 the stadium is no longer in use for competitive sports events.
-It is a training centre for Sparta Prague and hosts pop and rock concerts.
+It is a training centre for Sparta Prague and previously hosted pop and rock concerts.
 The stadium is located on Petřín Hill, overlooking the old city.
 It can be accessed by taking the Petřín funicular up the hill through the gardens, or by taking tram lines 22, 23, or 25 to Malovanka station.

 Construction

 Construction began based on plans by the architect Alois Dryák, on a wooden stadium in 1926, which was replaced by concrete grandstands in 1932.
 Further construction occurred in 1948 and 1975.
 The playing field, surrounded by seating on all sides, is 63,500 square metres.

 The stadium currently serves Sparta Prague as a training centre with 8 football pitches (6 pitches of standard sizes and 2 futsal pitches).